 Or music by the night-wind sent

 Gives grace and truth to life’s unquiet dream.

 There remain doubts, chance of suspicion and changeability.
-We cannot escape suspicion, chance and changeability.
+We cannot escape suspicion, chance, and changeability.
 Everything written is subject to change.
 Only intellectual beauty and grace and security to our disturbed and cynical existence remain on earth.
-Before Intellectual Beauty’s shadow doubts are driven like mists over mountains, or music is dispersed by night wind, or as moonlight is taken ahead by a flowing forest stream.
+Before Intellectual Beauty’s shadow doubts are driven like mists over mountains, or music is dispersed by the night wind, or as moonlight is taken ahead by a flowing forest stream.
 The shadow of intellectual beauty can only provide relief from obstacles and doubts.

 Love, Hope, and Self-esteem, like clouds depart

 Didst thou, unknown and awful as thou art,